Dragonflares/The-Dragon-Heresy/lib/README.md

 ### Coding convention

-To keep the code as readable and maintainable as possible, some rules should be followed by contributing developpers:
+To keep the code as readable and maintainable as possible, some rules should be followed by contributing developers:

+* Don't use console.log for logging.
+Use the globally defined `logger` for that purpose.
 * Variables should NEVER start with an uppercase character.
 Use lower camelCase.
 * Methods should NEVER start with an uppercase character.
 Use lower camelCase.
 * Classes should ALWAYS start with an uppercase character.
 Use upper CamelCase.